Jonathan Safran Foer On Marriage, Religion And Universal Balances

 FOER: Well, I think both of the characters Jacob and Julia Bloch, I should say, are the sort of two heroes of the book, and they're a married couple.
 They're in their very early 40s.
 And the sort of domestic crisis that precipitates some of this - like the question of whether or not to stay in the marriage is a discovered cellphone which reveals an affair.

 But it's also a paradoxical moment because you cannot be unconditionally present for a God who wants you to kill your son, while being unconditionally present for your son.
-And I think that that kind of paradox of identity that being in two places at once where you think you are wholly devoted to each, are wholly present for each but actually aren't plays out within these characters' lives so, you know, as parents, they feel that paradox is between their religious values and their secular values.
+And I think that that kind of paradox of identity, that being in two places at once where you think you are wholly devoted to each or are wholly present for each but actually aren't plays out within these characters' lives.
+So, you know, as parents, they feel paradoxes between their religious values and their secular values.
 They feel it between the identity of being in a devoted relationship, in a marriage and wanting to maintain a kind of singular identity in the world.

-FOER: Well, it's not - it's a moving fit, you know?
-The way that I feel about my Jewish identity has been really radically changed by events in life, like becoming a writer is one, having children is another and getting older and watching, you know, my parents and grandparents get older has been another, the seasons of - being witness to the seasons of life and wanting to have some kind of infrastructure to deal with it, to cope with them.
+FOER: (Laughter) Well, it's not - it's a moving fit, you know?
+The way that I feel about my Jewish identity has been really radically changed by events in life.
+Like, becoming a writer is one.
+Having children is another.
+And getting older and watching, you know, my parents and grandparents get older has been another, the seasons of - being witness to the seasons of life and wanting to have some kind of infrastructure to deal with it, to cope with them.
 Ritual has become more important to me as I've gotten older.
-It's not always religious ritual but it often borrows from Judaism.
+It's not always religious ritual, but it often borrows from Judaism.

 There's a moment in the book when Jacob - this is a flash forward - he takes his young - his middle son, Max, to Marfa, Texas.
 And Max has a kind of budding curiosity in astronomy.
 And Jacob is the kind of parent who will, like, cling to any such thing and try to encourage it, probably until he kills the interest.
 But he takes him to Marfa to an observatory.
 And at night, they're sitting on the roof of their Airbnb and looking up at the stars and having a conversation.
 And Max said, hey, you know, I wonder - why do you think it is that people whisper when they look at stars?
 And that's the end of the scene.